Sean Combs

-Sean Love Combs (born Sean John Combs; November 4, 1969), also known by his stage names Puff Daddy, P. Diddy, or Diddy, is an American rapper, actor, record producer, and record executive.
-Born in New York City, he worked as a talent director at Uptown Records before founding his own record label, Bad Boy Records in 1993.
-Combs has produced and cultivated artists such as the Notorious B.I.G., Mary J. Blige, and Usher.
+Sean John Combs (born November 4, 1969), known professionally as Diddy (formerly Puff Daddy and P. Diddy), is an American former rapper, record producer, and record executive.
+Born in Harlem, Combs worked as a talent director at Uptown Records before founding his own record label, Bad Boy Records, in 1993.
+He is credited with the discovery and development of musical artists such as the Notorious B.I.G., Mary J. Blige, and Usher, among others.